 A minimum of 30% of the park’s revenues is invested in community development projects.
 These projects are defined by the community and are based on the principle of free and informed consultation with civil society groups.

-Virunga Alliance is the intersection of civil society, private sector and state institutions working together toward sustainable development goals in eastern Congo.
+Virunga Alliance is the intersection of civil society, the private sector and state institutions working together toward sustainable development goals in eastern Congo.
 Virunga Alliance will deliver large-scale opportunities to tens of thousands of Congolese men and women who are ready to rebuild the region and redefine the country’s future.

 Why do you consider LT&C an important initiative and why are you interested in membership?

 To link tourism and conservation has proved to be an important way to protect nature for future generations and to contribute broadly to several of the Global Goals, the Sustainable Development Goals (SDGs).
-LT&C is therefore a valuable society the Virunga Foundation has partnered with, and is proud to demonstrate to others its own LT&C-Example, where tourism secures both the future of the park as well as the sustainable development of the surrounding communities.
+LT&C is, therefore, a valuable society the Virunga Foundation has partnered with and is proud to demonstrate to others its own LT&C-Example, where tourism secures both the future of the park as well as the sustainable development of the surrounding communities.